-*We’re hiring!
-See here for more information on our vacancy for a two-year Postdoctoral Fellow.*
+We’re hiring!
+See here for more information about our vacancy for a PhD student in Practical Philosophy.
+The deadline is March 5th.

 CFP: 6th Annual Graduate and Early Career (Virtual) Reading Retreat